norton120/pirate_baby/content/posts/prompt_engineering.md

 `No`, `Yes`, `YES`, `YesNo`, `Yes`

 At this point I start thinking about re-entering a career in the food service industry.
 Just then Woodson walks into the office, sees me with my head on the desk, looks at the prompt terminal on the massive computer screen in front of me.
-"Invert the question to ask if the message requires external context, add a second sentence with yes or no, lowercase, get rid of that period, and ...(pauses to slurp iced tea)... make the word message lowercase, get rid of the space in front of it.
+"Where's the temp?
+OK drop that to point one.
+Invert the question to ask if the message requires external context, add a second sentence with yes or no, lowercase, get rid of that period, and ...(pauses to slurp iced tea)... make the word message lowercase, get rid of the space in front of the colon.
 Try it now."

 _prompt_
 ```